Evolution! A How-To Guide

 STEP 4: Mark Each Round

 Be sure to have everyone label what round it is as they draw.
 This ensures that even if the drawings get jumbled you can resort them later.
 To do this, simply ask for everyone to write a 1 in the corner somewhere.
 This is to mark round 1!
 Do this for each consecutive round up to round 6, or wherever it is that you stop.

 STEP 5: Watch the Clock

 I had about an hour for every group, so I had to make sure I moved quickly.
-I would give them only a few mins to draw, but as we kept going and things tend to get more ‘complex’ I would allow for a little more time.
-Usually if one kid ‘finishes’ I would stop the round right there and announce it.
+I would give them only a few minutes to draw, but as we kept going and things tend to get more ‘complex’ I would allow for a little more time.
+Usually if someone ‘finishes’ I would stop the round right there, tape/magnet their drawing up, and announce it.
 This typically sends everyone into a mad rush to get theirs done “in time.”
 I would let them keep drawing as I would collect all the sketches.
-If you have anyone helping you, you can start collecting and have them fed to you to start taping up, or have one person taping, another collecting, etc. In any case, don’t give them too much time to overthink, overdraw, or do their drawing over.
+If you have anyone helping you, you can start collecting and have them fed to you to start taping up, or have one person taping, another collecting, etc. In any case, don’t give the audience too much time to overthink, overdraw, or do their drawing over.